nelliegp/case_study_nelliegp/readme.md

 ================
 2023-09-14

-# README

-The purpose of this repo is to edit data-sources inorder to import into the Tableau to generate the analyical views.
+The purpose of this repo is to edit data-sources inorder to import into the Tableau to generate the analytical views.

 ## How to use this repo: